kendigsham/tractable_prob_gene_models/README.md

-#### This is the repository for a Master's project of Kendig Sham and Junkai Young:
+#### This is the repository for a Master's project of Kendig Sham and Junkai Yang:
 ### Inferring cell state from gene expression data using tractable deep probabilistic models